oracle/oracle-database-operator/docs/sidb/README.md

 ```

 ### Detailed Status
-To obtain a detaile status check of the ORDS service, use the following command:
+To obtain a detailed status check of the ORDS service, use the following command:

 ```sh
 $ kubectl describe oraclerestdataservice ords-sample